Triobo/tfw/README.md

 **Todo**

 - [ ] Change drag&dropping so that it is clear where the dragged row will end
+- [ ] Add temporary class hasBeenChanged to edited cells.
+- [ ] Change checkbox value so that it's not sent back to server
+- [ ] Handle update of cell that is currently being edited

 | Param | Type | Description |